ratulb/kaniko/docs/tutorial.md

 /home/<user-name>/kaniko # copy this path in volume.yaml file
 ```

 > Note: It is important to notice that the `hostPath` in the volume.yaml need to be replaced with the local directory you created.
-> Note: The docker file created above need to be copied to the local directory you created.
+The docker file created above need to be copied to the local directory you created.

 ## Create a Secret that holds your authorization token